 For a magnetic skyrmion texture with a non-zero topological charge $Q_{\rm top} \neq 0$, the dipole can be interpreted as a collective coordinate $R_i = D_i/Q_{\rm top}$ identifying the position of the skyrmion.
-We demonstrated that this coordinate obeys the undamped Thiele equation of Eq.~\eqref{eq:Pconservation}.
-In contrast to conventional wisdom \cite{Makhfudz2012,Schuette2014,Buttner2015,Psaroudaki2017,Ochoa2019,Back2020,Wu2022}, this implies that fluctuations of the magnetization do not self-generate any corrections neither damping nor inertia.
-In particular, the skyrmion mass for $R_i$ is zero.
-Hence, $R_i$ should always be used as the collective coordinate for skyrmions.
-As will be clear in the next subsections, not only does it result in a greatly simplified dynamical description, it also yields a profound connection between magnetic skyrmions and fractons as well as the lowest Landau level.
+We demonstrated that this coordinate obeys the undamped Thiele equation of Eq.~\eqref{eq:Pconservation}, i.e., the skyrmion does not move in the absence of external forces $\partial_t \vec R = 0$.
+This implies that fluctuations of the magnetization do not self-generate any corrections neither damping nor inertia.
+In particular, the skyrmion mass for the topological dipole coordinate vanishes.
+As will be clear in the next subsections, this result not only simplifies the dynamical description, it also yields a profound connection between magnetic skyrmions, fractons and the physics of the lowest Landau level.